jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 | audi         | a4    |   1.8 | 1999 |   4 | manual(m5) | f   |  21 |  29 | p  | compact |
 | audi         | a4    |   2.0 | 2008 |   4 | manual(m6) | f   |  20 |  31 | p  | compact |

-First we’ll perform a few of the most commonly used data manipulations on this dataset.
+We’ll perform a few of the most commonly used data manipulations on this dataset using the [dplyr](https://dplyr.tidyverse.org/) package.
+If you’re not familiar with dplyr, note that the “pipe” operator %\>% is used to pass the output of a function to the following function.
+This allows us to perform data manipulations in sequence in a clear and readable way.
+The \<- operator is used to assign the value of what follows it to the dataset on the left (in this example we save our results to the “mpg\_subset” dataset).

+In this example, we select the two rows pertaining to 2005 Nissan vehicles with 4 cylinders, create two new columns, order our columns, remove two columns, and rename a column.
+Here are the main functions used to accomplish this:

   - [filter](https://dplyr.tidyverse.org/reference/filter.html) controls which rows we want to keep from the input dataset.
 In this example three conditions are applied using the “&” (AND) operator.
   - [mutate](https://dplyr.tidyverse.org/reference/mutate.html) is used to create new columns.